Derek-Strasters/Block-Programming-Fonts/README.md

 I created this font out of a need and desire to have this small size while retaining the features I value as most important in a good programming font.
 The featrues include the following:
 Clearly distinguashable bracketing () {} []
-	In MicroBlok the bracketing glyphs are larger in combined height and descent of all apha-numerical glyphs
+	In MicroBlok the bracketing glyphs are larger in combined height and descent of all apha-numerical glyphs.